sang-4/sang-4/README.md

-- 👋 Hi, I’m @sang-4
+- 👋 Hi, I am Allan Kiprop.
+An aspiring Full stack software Developer
-- 👀 I’m interested in being a Full Stack Developee
+- 👀 I have passion for code and the tech space generally
-- 🌱 I’m currently Software Engeneering
+- 🌱 Currently pursuing a Software Engeneering course
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ Looking to contribute to open source projects
+- ✨ Find me on DISCORD #Allan6519

 <!---
 sang-4/sang-4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.